askalen/OEF/docs/layers.md

 ## VLT - Vault Layer

 **Purpose:** Creates the authoritative, consolidated business object definitions by aggregating across source systems.
-Combines data from multiple VLTX source tables using field-by-field business rules to produce the single source of truth for each business object.
+Uses VLTX registry tables as the foundation and left joins each source's VLTX tables to combine data using field-by-field business rules.

 **Key Characteristics:**
 - Bounded complexity: Scales with number of sources (2-5), not number of records